argonne-lcf/GettingStarted/Examples/Polaris/affinity/README.md

 # Compilation w/ Cray compiler wrappers
-While not necessary to compile this non-GPU code on a compute node, doing so in an interactive job will allow one to quickly explore `mpiexec` settings within a single job.
+Users are able to build applications on the Polaris login nodes, but may find it convenient to build and test applications on the Polaris compute nodes in short interactive jobs.
+This also has the benefit of allowing one to quickly submission scripts and allow one to quickly explore `mpiexec` settings within a single job.
 ```
 $ qsub -I -l select=2,walltime=0:30:00

-$ module load craype-accel-nvidia80
 $ make clean
 $ make